NNNIC/ConciseYaccLex/README.md

 # ConciseYaccLex
 It's a simple design and it's easy to understand.
-It's for implementing lexical analyzer to your application.
+It's for embedding simple lexical analyzer to your application.

 ## 動機と目的